-At its core Classical Physics 2 studies the motion of particles, fluids and energy using the concepts of Wave Mechanics.
-This course provides an intermediate level calculus-based treatment of Waves and Oscillations, Electromagnetism and Optics.
+At its core Classical Physics 2 studies the motion of particles, fields and energy using the concepts of Wave Mechanics.
+This course requires an intermediate level of calculus for treatment of waves and oscillators, electromagnetism and optics.

 Blended problem-based conceptual learning (lectorials) will be used to gain an understanding of key developments, ideas and theories covered in Classical Physics 2.
 Blended problem-based, hands-on learning (laboratory workshops) will be used to gain an understanding of key experiments, models and analysis covered in Classical Physics 2.

 At the end of this course students will have a deeper understanding of concepts in mechanics, optics and electromagnetism, and be able to solve time-dependent problems in these areas.

 On successful completion of the course students will be able to:

 1. Describe how the concepts of waves and oscillations are used to develop models of electromagnetism and optical devices.